Kong/docs.konghq.com/app/enterprise/1.5.x/introduction.md

 ### Kong Brain

-Kong Brain is a module that automates tasks, increases visibility and ensures consistency across complex architectures.
+Kong Brain automates tasks, increases visibility and ensures consistency across complex architectures.
 Use Kong Brain to automatically standardize documentation and create a visual map of your services.
 For more information, see the [_Kong Brain and Immunity Guide_](https://docs.konghq.com/enterprise/{{page.kong_version}}/brain-immunity/install-configure/).

 ### Kong Developer Portal